There is no question that Canada’s industrial market is too hot to handle these days.

 This trend is also taking hold in Canada as more companies look for cost-efficient industrial space.
 There have been a number of high-profile occupiers relocating their distribution centres to “secondary” or "peripheral” markets outside the historic core distribution markets.

-Among the most notable are: Ford Canada, which announced a 500,000-square-foot distribution centre in Brantford, Ontario; international retailer H&M, which leased 700,000 square feet in Ajax, Ontario; Bridgestone, which took 450,000 square feet in Hamilton, Ontario; and Kal Tire, which signed a deal for 350,000 square feet in Orangeville, Ontario.
+Among the most notable are: Ford Canada, which announced a 500,000-square-foot distribution centre in Brantford, Ontario; international retailer H&M, which leased 700,000 square feet in Ajax, Ontario; and Bridgestone, which took 450,000 square feet in Hamilton, Ontario.
 Developers should not shy away from building outside of core markets because businesses and people will follow.

 The industrial market has evolved, and with Canada seeing record-low vacancy rates like never before, the time is now for the industry to be bold and seek solutions for creating more industrial supply.